Couleslaw/Project-L/README.md

 ## [Play Project L Online](https://couleslaw.github.io/Project-L/play/)

-Experience the game in your browser ━ both on your computer or tablet.
+Experience the game in your browser ━ on your computer, tablet or phone.

 Please note that AI players are not available in this version.

 ## [Download Project L](https://github.com/Couleslaw/Project-L/releases/latest)

-If you want to try playing against some AI players you can download the game and play it offline.
+If you want to try playing against some AI players you need to download the game.
 It is available for Windows, MacOS and Linux.

 There is one built-in AI player, but you can also implement your own AI players.